alhockly/TimeCapsule/README.md

 Enable new user `sudo smbpasswd -e <username>`

-Copy timemachine.service from this repo to /etc/avahi/services to enable .local address broadcasting

 ### Step 6
-Copy timemachine.service from this repo to /etc/avahi/services to have the Timecapsule advertise itself on the network as a Apple Timecapsule™️
+Copy timemachine.service from this repo to `/etc/avahi/services` to have the Timecapsule advertise itself on the network as a Apple Timecapsule™️ at a .local address

 ## MacOS config